GioBar00/NSDS-2023-24/contiki/contiki-ng-nsds-22/eval/README.md

 The Server once it receives a new value check that the sender was in the list of client it has already served, if not check the number of clients that has served and in case there's an available slot registers the new client and serves its request.
+In order to serve a request the server has a static list of values that has received, if the list is full it removes the last